 - How can we retain customers & encouraging repeat purchases?

-Getting Your Data In Shopify
+Getting Your Data from Shopify

 When you login to your clients Shopify store, you are going to need to get repeat customer data as well as all your order data.
 If you click on Customers in the left hand navigation and then on the following screen, click on Repeat Customers.
 This will filter out all your customers who have only purchased once.
 When you import this file into GSheets (or excel), it should have customers first & last name, email address, number of orders, and total money spend.
 Any other data you can delete as you won’t need it for this report.
 Call this tab Repeat Customers.
-Your imported file should look like the screen below.
+Your imported file should look like the screen below:

-The step next is going to Order in your store and downloading all your orders from day 1.
+The next step is going to Order in your store and downloading all your orders from day 1.
 Don’t forget to delete any test data you may have in there.
 Make sure you pick All Orders and CVS when you export your data.

-You’ll need to use Text To Columns to separate the date, time and other numbers.
-You only need to date in the Create At column.
+You’ll need to use Text To Columns to separate the date, time, and other numbers.
+You only need the date in the Create At column.
 Lastly, make sure you sort your date range from your first order at the top to the last order at the bottom.
 If you don’t do this, you’ll have a harder time figuring out the number of days between orders for each customer.

 That is it for data from your Shopify store.
 Everything else lives in your GSheets (or excel), which we call Repeat Customers – ABC Client Name.
-We try to standardize all worksheet we use when working with clients.
+We try to standardize all worksheets we use when working with clients.
 Now you need to build out your template (see below).
 Some working knowledge of excel and formulas is required beyond this point.